All content © 199 - 2022 Penny Lane Domestic Appliances. - Brand logos and images for informational purposes only.

 Oxygen bleach.

-This will cause a build up of dirt and
+This will cause a build up of softener,

 Two to three times a year,